 A reader, Mr W, asked:

 I had credit cards and got myself in a mess when getting balance transfers but keeping the old cards.
-Then I lost my job last year, but I am now working again.
-I have defaults ranging from 2015 to last month.
+Then I lost my job two years ago, but I am now working again.
+I have defaults ranging from 2021 to last month ago.
 All my debts add up to about £6,500.

-Many of them have offered me a discount if I clear the outstanding balance.
-I have been offered a 20% discount on a £3,500 debt, is this a good deal?
+One has offered me a discount if I clear the outstanding balance.
+Is a 20% discount on a £3,500 debt a good deal?
 I might be able to borrow the money from a family member to pay them.

 Will I be better off paying in full or accepting a discount?
 I would like to finance a car next year for £10,000.

 Some facts about credit scores and partial settlements

 Some general points first, then I’ll look at how they can affect Mr W’s decision about what to do.

 Some of these may surprise you, so I have included links if you want a more detailed explanation.